Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 1/Burning Momentum.md

 Burning momentum is never required.
 Even if you score a miss on a move and have enough momentum to cancel the challenge dice, you can choose to suffer the failure and save your momentum for a more crucial moment.

 After you burn momentum, you must reset your momentum.
-See the next page for how that works.
+See the next section for how that works.